photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why is PhotoPrism getting stuck in a restart loop? ###

-This typically happens when Docker was configured to automatically restart PhotoPrism after failures, which may be caused by the following conditions:
+This typically happens when Docker was configured to automatically restart the app after failures.
+Fatal errors are typically caused by one of the following conditions:

 1. Your (virtual) server disk is full
 2. There is disk space left, but the [inode limit](https://serverfault.com/questions/104986/what-is-the-maximum-number-of-files-a-file-system-can-contain) has been reached
-3. The storage folder is not writable
+3. The storage folder is not writable or there are other filesystem permission issues
 4. You have accidentally mounted the wrong folders
+5. The server is low on memory
-5. The database server is unavailable, incompatible or configured incorrectly
+6. The database server is not available, incompatible or incorrectly configured
-6. There are connection issues caused by a proxy or firewall
+7. There are network problems caused by a proxy, firewall or unstable connection
-7. Kernel security modules such as [AppArmor](https://wiki.ubuntu.com/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) may be blocking permissions
+8. Kernel security modules such as [AppArmor](https://wiki.ubuntu.com/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) may be blocking permissions

-Please check your operating system and Docker logs for messages like *disk full*, *wrong permissions*, and *connection timeout*.
-If using Docker Compose, run this command to see the last 100 log messages:
+Please search your operating system and server logs for messages like *disk full*, *wrong permissions*, and *connection timeout* before reporting a bug.
+If you are using Docker Compose, run this command to display the last 100 log messages:

 ```
 docker-compose logs --tail=100
 ```

-Linux kernel security may be disabled on private servers, especially if you have no experience with configuration.
-Use the commands `chmod` and `chown` to fix file system permissions on Linux and macOS.
+Linux kernel security can be disabled on private servers, especially if you do not have experience with the configuration.
+Use a file manager, or the commands `chmod` and `chown` on Unix-like operating systems, to verify and fix filesystem permissions.
 Available disk space can be displayed with `df -h`.
-The size of virtual disks and memory can be increased in Docker settings.
+The size of virtual disks and memory can be increased in Docker and/or VM settings.

 ### How can I uninstall PhotoPrism? ###